Conjugacy problem in groups with quadratic Dehn function: Minimal diagrams over G

 (2) $\Delta$ has minimal number of $(\theta,t)$-cells among the diagrams with the same boundary label and with minimal number of disks.

 Clearly, a subdiagram of a minimal diagram is minimal itself.

 \end{df}

 Thus, no two disks of a minimal diagram are connected by two $\tt$-bands, such that the subdiagram bounded by them contains no other disks.
-This property makes the disk graph of a reduced diagram hyperbolic, in a sense, if the degree $L$ of every proper vertex (=disk) is high ($L\gg 1$).
+This property makes the disk graph of a reduced diagram hyperbolic in the sense that the degree $L$ of every proper vertex (=disk) is high ($L\gg 1$) and there are no multiple edges.
 Below we give a more precise formulation (proved for diagrams with such a disk graph, in particular, in \cite{SBR}, Lemma 11.4 and in \cite{O97}, Lemma 3.2).